Indiana is a great place to be a general contractor. Projects are on the rise, especially with recent investments from the state government.1

 Fort Wayne, Indiana general contractor license requirements

-You must pass a written licensing exam in order to receive your general contractor license.
+To become a general contractor, you must pass a written licensing examination.
 You may appeal to the vendor administering the contractor exam if you do not receive a passing score.

 Evansville, Indiana general contractor license requirements